mozilla/bedrock/docs/architecture/decisions/0008-move-demos-to-gcp.md

 Mozorg mode to www-demo2.allizom.org, while pushing to pocket-demo-4 will deploy it to www-demo4.tekcopteg.com in Pocket mode.

-Evironment variables can also be set, via two dedicated env files in Bedrock, which are only used for demo services.
+Environment variables can also be set, via two dedicated env files in Bedrock, which are only used for demo services.
 Clashes are unlikely, but can still be managed with common sense.